vvvm23/vvvm23.github.io/content/posts/2023-02-26-parallelism/index.md

 It has been nearly half a year since I started my first real job as a fully-fledged graduate.
-This has taken the form of being an AI Engineer at Graphcore, a UK-based AI accelerator startup.
+This has taken the form of being an AI Engineer at Graphcore, a Bristol-based AI accelerator startup.
 In quite a short amount of time, I have learned a great great deal and I am grateful for the opportunity and the patience of my colleagues – the latter of which is particularly needed when tutoring the average, fresh compsci graduate.